Who doesn’t love a sauna session? Relax a bit, heat up your whole body, and just let your worries melt away…it’s just great.

 I’d be tempted to get one of these if I had the space.
 It’s only around $1300 and would make a very nice, relaxing place to read in the evenings while I heat away some aches and wind down before bed.
 I suggest getting this one if you want an infrared sauna with enough room for you and your significant other or a friend, or just one with space for you to lay down.

-Best Portable Infrared Sauna: SereneLife Portable Infrared Home Spa
+Top Portable Choice: SereneLife Portable Infrared Home Spa

 Back to the portable saunas for a moment, with a somewhat better entry.